aappddeevv/scalajs-reaction/README.md

 locally.
 You can generate docs for each project separately using sbt's `react/doc` task or `doc` for each project to generate their documents.
 Or you can generate integrated documents using unidoc with the sbt command `docs/unidoc`.
+Then `xdg-open website/scalajs-reaction/static/api/index.html`.

 # Demo